zsteinmetz/envalysis/vignettes/calibration.md

 namely the first batch of tyrosol measurements.
 The subset is stored in `tyrosol_1`.

-Subsequently, the standards in this subset are used for calibration.
-The `'calibration'` object is stored as `cal_1`, which can be printed for additional information including limits of detection and quantification, the adjusted R^2^, blanks, and statistical checks of the underlying calibration model.
+All standards in the `tyrosol_1` subset are used for calibration.
+The `'calibration'` object is stored as `cal_1`, which can be printed for additional information including limits of detection and quantification, the adjusted *R*^2^, blanks, and statistical checks of the underlying calibration model.

 ```r